yoshi65/zaim/README.md

 ## Example
 By default, The current remaining balance is displayed.
-If results differ from the actual balance, please write the difference in `balance_diff.csv`.
+If results differ from the actual balance, please use `-b` option to generate the difference in `balance_diff.csv`.
 ```sh
 % python3 zaim.py
 ```